renn0xtek9/Arithmos/doc/visual-programming/source/widgets/model/svm.md

 - Model: trained model
 - Support Vectors: instances used as support vectors

 [Support vector machine](https://en.wikipedia.org/wiki/Support_vector_machine) (SVM) is a machine learning technique that separates the attribute space with a hyperplane, thus maximizing the margin between the instances of different classes or class values.
 The technique often yields supreme predictive performance results.
-Orange embeds a popular implementation of SVM from the [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) package.
+Arithmos embeds a popular implementation of SVM from the [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) package.
 This widget is its graphical user interface.

 For regression tasks, **SVM** performs linear regression in a high dimension feature space using an ε-insensitive loss.
 Its estimation accuracy depends on a good setting of C, ε and kernel parameters.
 The widget outputs class predictions based on a [SVM Regression](https://en.wikipedia.org/wiki/Support_vector_machine#Regression).